benjaminharringtonrose/crypto-notify/functions/src/docs/FeatureAnalysisSystem.md

 The Feature Analysis System provides a comprehensive, systematic approach to optimizing the feature set for the Bitcoin trading model.
 By combining statistical analysis, performance measurement, and systematic optimization, it enables data-driven decisions about which features truly contribute to trading success.

+The current 26-feature optimized set represents the result of systematic experimentation and gradual feature optimization.
 This system addresses the critical challenge of feature selection in trading models, where the quality of input features directly impacts profitability and risk management.
 The systematic approach ensures that only beneficial features are used, leading to improved performance, efficiency, and reliability of the trading system.